interstitialRedirectModalTitle

 Thriving Birds and Wetlands

-Farming for Bird Habitat in California's Delta Located in the heart of the Sacramento-San Joaquin River Delta, Staten Island has 8,500 acres of farmland where TNC.
+Farming for Bird Habitat in California (4:20) Sacramento-San Joaquin River Delta, including Staten Island - 9,200 acres of farmland where TNC develops wildlife friendly farming practices that benefit waterbirds and other local wildlife.

 California’s Central Valley used to be a 10 million-acre wilderness, dotted with more than 4 million acres of lush wetlands.
-These wetlands made it prime habitat for tens of millions of birds on their yearly migration along the Pacific Flyway, from the taiga of the Arctic to the coastlines and forests of South America.
+These wetlands were prime habitat for tens of millions of birds that migrated along the Pacific Flyway, a highway in the sky for birds stretching from the Arctic tundra to Patagonia, the southernmost tip of South America.

-SANDHILL CRANES We are creating pop-up wetlands for birds on farmland—essentially, Airbnb for birds—using big data and a reverse auction market to select the highest value habitat, and proliferating this technique using a network approach. © Becky Matsubara
+Shorebirds We are creating pop-up wetlands for birds on farmland using big data and a reverse auction market to select the highest value habitat, and proliferating this technique using a network approach. © Drew Kelly

-Today, more than 95% of those wetlands have disappeared, lost to farmland, urban sprawl, and an overburdened water system.
-Only about 200,000 acres of seasonal wetland remain, contained within a relatively small but critical number of public and private refuges.
-Unfortunately this habitat is not enough to support the millions of migratory birds that fly through looking for a place to land.
+Today, more than 95% of Central Valley wetlands have disappeared, lost to farmland, urban sprawl, and an overburdened water system.
+Only about 200,000 acres of wetlands remain, far less than is needed to support the millions of waterbirds that still arrive each year looking for a place to rest and refuel on their amazing migratory journeys.

-Many species that once depended on these vast wetlands at key times of year, are now in deep trouble.
-Shorebirds, of which there are over 25 species that migrate through California, are particularly imperiled.
-California is considered to be one of the top 20 most threatened bird habitats in the country, and shorebird populations have declined by almost 40% in just the last 50 years.
-Their remaining habitat is at risk with predicted increases in the frequency and severity of drought.
-Even in very wet years, suitable habitat is not always available when birds need it.
+Many species that once depended on the historic wetlands of the Central Valley are now in deep trouble.
+Shorebirds, of which there are over 25 species in California, are particularly imperiled.
+North American shorebird populations have declined by almost 40% in just the last 50 years, and the Central Valley is second only to Great Salt Lake in the numbers of shorebird it supports.
+Although still a stronghold for the birds, this region is at great risk due to land conversion and mismanagement, compounded by climate change-induced increases in the frequency and severity of drought.
+Even in very wet years, suitable habitat is often not available when birds need it.

 • Purchasing and delivering water to farmland and existing public wetlands.

-• Creating “pop-up” wetlands for birds on farmland—essentially, Airbnb for birds—using big data and a reverse auction market to select the highest value habitat, and proliferating this technique using a network approach.
+• Creating “pop-up” wetlands on farmland and managed wetlands, using big data and a reverse auction market to select the highest value habitat, and scaling this approach through a network of partners.

-• Building on this “pop-up” model to replenish underground aquifers, leading to benefits to birds, as well as farmers and people who rely on groundwater.
+• Building on this “pop-up” model to simultaneously replenish underground aquifers, thus benefiting farmers and others who rely on groundwater as well as the birds.

 Orange to white colors show projected abundances of Dunlin as they fill California’s Central Valley in spring and again in fall.